jjvanzon/Circular-Language-Spec/spec/commands/creation-behavior-of-commands.md

       ![](images/3.%20Creation%20Behavior%20Of%20Commands.011.png)

-- Then the command runs:
+- After that the command call might be run:

   ![](images/3.%20Creation%20Behavior%20Of%20Commands.012.png)

-  which means it runs all its sub-commands one by one, following the same procedure of call creation.
+  If the parent command runs, it might automatically execute all the sub-commands inside it one by one, following the same procedure of call creation.
   The sub-command’s public content needed to be created in order to instantiate the parameter passings, part of the parent command.

 - After a command call has finished: